The Degree with Foundation on this course is now full for 2020/21 entry (the 3 year Undergraduate is still open for 20/21 entry)

 A consideration and evaluation of themes and debates surrounding the human-environment nexus, for example, sustainability; sustainable development; environmental resource management; climate change; and the Anthropocene.

-Environmental challenges (local, national and global environmental issues) require specialist knowledge and skills to address them and as a graduate in Environmental Science, you will be equipped to meet the science or environmental management needs of industry and other employers.
-Employment opportunities also exist in growth areas such as sustainable development, renewable energy industries, and in the development of green economies, in both the private and public sectors.
+Environmental challenges at all scales require specialist knowledge and skills to address them.
+As a graduate in environmental science you will be well equipped to meet the science or environmental management needs of many sectors of employment.
+Employment opportunities exist in particular in growth areas such as sustainable development, renewable energy industries and in the development of green economies, in both the private and public sectors.
+Course specific career options include:

 In your final year, your Honours Project can be completed through a work placement.
-This placement enables you to gain relevant environmental work experience so that you can apply your environmental knowledge and experiences into a work setting.
+This placement enables you to gain relevant biogeographical work experience so that you can apply your environmental and geographical knowledge and experiences into a work setting.
 Please note that you must organise this work placement yourself.

 The tuition fees for the 2020/21 academic year are £9,250 for full-time undergraduate courses.